aws-deepracer/aws-deepracer-follow-the-leader-sample-project/README.md

 1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/awsdeepracer/aws-deepracer-follow-me-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to the required location on the AWS DeepRacer device.

+1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer Vehicle.
+This should be done so that the vehicle performance is optimal and it behaves as expected.

 1. **Setup Intel Neural Compute Stick 2 (optional):** The object_detection_node provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
 This is an optional setting that is provided to enhance the inference performance of the object detection model.
 More details about running Inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit can be found here: https://www.youtube.com/watch?v=XPvMrGobe7I

     Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, and open up a terminal and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device: